This post contains affiliate links which help support One Simple Party. As always, we only recommend things that we truly love. Full disclosure here.

 This year’s Father’s Day card was no different.

-The Father’s Day card features a blank globe with a pennant flag on the top for #1.
+The Father’s Day card design features a blank globe with a pennant flag on the top for #1.
 The kids used blue and green ink to decorate the globe with their fingerprints.

 If you aren’t the crafty type, no worries.
 You can skip the fingerprints and just have your child color inside the globe.
 Dad will be just as impressed.